jspsych/jsPsych/docs/plugins/survey.md

 Present arbitrary HTML-formatted content in the list of questions, including text, images, and sounds.
 There are no response options.

-The only available parameters are those listed for all question types.
+The only available parameters are those listed for all question types with a default value of *undefined* (`type` and `prompt`) and `name`.
-Parameters with a default value of *undefined* must be specified.
+The `name` parameter is optional and used to identify the question in the data, with a response value of `null`.
-Other parameters can be left unspecified if the default value is acceptable.
+The `required` parameter will be ignored.

 #### Multi-choice